ManiaExchange/GeryKnockout/docs/user-guide.md

 ## Upgrading from previous versions

+### From 2.x.x

+Version 3 requires version v2020-12-04 of TMGery.
+Installation now requires copying additional files `MethodsTmf.php` and `StructsTmf.php` to the `include` folder by unzipping the file into the TMGery folder.

+New admin commands:

+- /ko behaviour (playwarmup | forcespec | kick)

 ### From v.082.9

-Version 2.0.0 comes with some breaking changes.
-First, it requires a newer version of TMGery and the plugin manager, which support the `EndRound` callback.
+Version 2 comes with some breaking changes.
+First, it requires version v2020-09-27 of TMGery and version 0.23 of the plugin manager, both have been updated to support the `EndRound` callback.
 Without this callback, no KOs will be performed.

 Secondly, there are also some changes concerning the CLI: